 1. Alfonso Fuentes Aznar Director

-2. Ignacio González Pérez Codirector
+2. Ignacio González Pérez Co-director

-Universidad de defensa: Universidad Politécnica de Cartagena
+Defence university: Universidad Politécnica de Cartagena

-Fecha de defensa: 17 de diciembre de 2018
+Fecha de defensa: 17 December 2018

-2. José Andrés Moreno Nicolás Secretario
+2. José Andrés Moreno Nicolás Secretary

-3. Marco Gabiccini Vocal
+3. Marco Gabiccini Committee member

 1. Ingeniería Mecánica, Materiales y Fabricación